 At Aron Law Firm, our Santa Barbara identity theft attorneys have considerable experience litigating identity theft crimes, allowing us to defend our clients in legal proceedings at both the state and federal levels.
 Led by former Deputy District Attorney William M. Aron, our firm uses this knowledge to provide a robust defense for clients under investigation for Santa Barbara identity theft crimes.

-To speak with a knowledgeable identity theft defense attorney at Aron Law Firm, schedule a free and confidential case review by completing our contact form or calling (805) 618-1768.
+To speak with a knowledgeable identity theft defense attorney at Aron Law Firm, schedule a confidential case review by completing our contact form or calling (805) 618-1768.